ern0/shrinkshot/README.md

 ### Known issues to be fixed

-Rightmost and bottom areas will be not removed due to a missing check at the end of the processing.
-This will be fixed soon.

 If you make a screenshot by marking the area by hand (sometimes called snipping tool), empty area detection may fail on background image.
-A simple solution is by just simply ignore 3-4 pixels on the borders, this hack will be applied soon.
+A simple solution is just simply ignore 3-4 pixels on the borders, this hack will be applied soon.

 ### Enhance distribution